tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5f-tomwhartung.md

 Continuing to totally changing everything about tomwhartung.com even after moving it to the new server.

-# Use MDB?
+# Use MDB5

 Use django and Material Design Bootstrap - MDB5.

+- [ ] Consider these two options to start:
+    - [ ] Use existing download -- or download fresh MDB5 starter kit
-- Try using MDB CLI to create an initial template
+    - [ ] OR - maybe try using MDB CLI to create an initial template?
-- If there are issues, check the version of node and maybe try upgrading to a newer version
+        - [ ] If there are issues, check the version of node and maybe try upgrading to a newer version
             - See `5d-groja-2-upgrade_to_MDB5_alpha.md` for details about the node, npm, and MDB CLI installation on ava
+        - [ ] Does MDB CLI provide additional options for starting fresh?

+I am just curious about the differences, if any.
+And I suspect both techniques will yield the same, or at least very similar, results.

+Note: it is not worth diving deep into these options because I'm really just curious.

-# Minimal Content
+# Content Updates

-## Content Updates
+## Strive for Having Minimal Content

+If there's to be a blog, keep it minimal, and use just json, not a db.

+### Menu Structure

+Ideas for a starting point:

+- [ ] Home
+    - Focal point should be a recent photo
+    - Keep it minimal!
+- [ ] Blog
+    - Focus on the FFM
+    - This is the **only** site where it is appropriate to discuss the FFM!
+- [ ] Products - open a new window to the joomoowebsites.com home page
+- [ ] Contact - open a new window to the conversion page at groja.com

+This is something I will need to think about.

+### New Ideas

+- Strive for having a minimalist blog
+  - Once created, I typically never update those things
+  - There will be new content on the other sites, e.g., seeourminds.com
+- One idea: explain each of these:
+  - Characterologist
+  - Programmer
+  - Writer
+  - Artist
+- Another idea:
+  - The Good: why my personality makes me well-suited for drawing personalities
+  - The Bad: why my personality makes me ill-suited for social networking
+  - The Ugly: why I will need to use social networking to get people to understand my art
+- Another idea:
+  - Maybe do both
+  - Maybe do each idea in a single article

+## Original Ideas - Deprecated

+The problem with these ideas is, this is exactly the content I want on joomoowebsites.com , and it's silly to have two sites with the same content.

 Update site to contain: